-If we encounter difficulties enrolling patients in our clinical trials, then our clinical development activities could be delayed or otherwise adversely affected.
+If we encounter difficulties enrolling patients in our clinical trials, including FOREST-HCM, MAPLE-HCM and ACACIA-HCM, our clinical development activities could be delayed or otherwise adversely affected.

 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the trial until its conclusion.
 We may experience difficulties in patient enrollment in clinical trials for a variety of reasons.
 The enrollment of patients depends on many factors, including: